What are Nanobubbles?

 Moleaer relies on both third-party validation from universities and research institutions as well as internal testing and research to establish the size and concentration of nanobubbles in Moleaer nanobubble-enriched water.
 Here’s an overview of some of the research validating Moleaer’s nanobubble technology.

 Independent researchers used Malvern Panalytical’s NanoSight product series to validate the size and concentration of Moleaer’s nanobubbles.
 Paul Westerhoff, Ph.D., the Deputy Director of Nanotechnology-Enabled Water Treatment (NEWT) and Regents Professor at Arizona State University (ASU) School of Sustainable Engineering and The Built Environment, confirmed the oxidative properties of Moleaer’s nanobubbles and the formation of hydroxyl radicals in this study.

 According to third-party evaluation by UCLA professor and aeration expert, Michael Stenstrom, Moleaer’s nanobubble technology achieves >85% oxygen transfer efficiency at standard conditions (SOTE) per foot of water compared to <3% SOTE per foot of water with conventional aeration methods.

 "Moleaer's nanobubble generators provide the highest oxygen transfer efficiency of any aeration technology I have tested," reports Stenstrom.

 Moleaer’s Nanobubbles & Pathogen Control

-Reza Ovissipour, Assistant Professor in the Department of Food Science and Technology at Virginia Tech demonstrated that Moleaer’s nanobubbles eliminate pathogens like e.
-Coli and Listeria on surfaces within five minutes of exposure.
+Reza Ovissipour, Assistant Professor in the Department of Food Science and Technology at Virginia Tech demonstrated that Moleaer’s nanobubbles completely removed V. Parahaemolyticus biofilm within 2 min of exposure and reduced 1 to 3 log of E. Coli and Listeria biofilm within five minutes on both plastic and steal surfaces.